harshadachatur24-lang/SQL-Pizza-Sales-Analytics/SQL _Pizza_Sales_Project/05_README/README.md

 # 📌 Project Overview

 The Pizza Sales Analysis project is designed to analyze transactional sales data from a pizza restaurant using MySQL.
-The project demonstrates how SQL can be used to answer real-world business questions by performing data aggregation, joins, subqueries, window functions, and analytical queries.
+This project demonstrates how SQL can be used to answer real-world business questions by performing data aggregation, joins, subqueries, window functions, and analytical queries.

-The goal is to transform raw sales data into meaningful business insights that can support better decision-making.
+The primary objective is to transform raw sales data into meaningful business insights that support data-driven decision-making.

 ---